-In truth, the TL Corner website would not exist if it were not for strategies learned in the iNLP Center’s Practitioner Training.
-I wanted a website for years; but, found every reason and excuse in the world to keep myself from moving forward.
+In truth, this website would not exist if it were not for strategies learned in the iNLP Center’s Practitioner Training.
+I had dreamed of a website for years; but, found every reason and excuse in the world to keep myself from moving forward.
 Then, I learned NLP tools that allowed me to set aside the negative self-talk and move forward.
 One month later, the website was online!

-For this review, let’s talk about the 7 Upsides and 1 Downside of the iNLP Center, according to me.
+For this introduction, let’s talk about the 7 Upsides and 1 Downside of the iNLP Center, as I see it.

 iNLP Center: 7 UPSIDES

-1. What drew me to the site in the first place was Mike Bundrant’s honesty and forthrightness about what to expect in terms of NLP and the training: it’s not a cure-all and it does take effort.
-I have found it more than worth the effort and appreciate the iNLP Center’s “no-hype” policy.
+- Integrity.
+What drew me to the site in the first place was Mike Bundrant’s honesty and forthrightness regarding what to expect in terms of NLP and the training: it’s not a cure-all and it does take effort.
+I appreciated the iNLP Center’s “no-hype” policy.

-3. Personal Development Program.
-The iNLP Center includes its comprehensive personal development program when you enroll in NLP training.
-I found these modules to be very useful, especially the AHA Solution, which presents a unique perspective on self-sabotage.
+- Personal Development Program.
+The iNLP Center offers a comprehensive personal development program.
+I found the information in the modules to be very useful, especially the one on Psychological Attachments, which presents a unique perspective on self-sabotage.

-5. Mike Bundrant – the co-founder and lead trainer – has been in the business for over 20 years and knows what he is talking about.
-He made it clear that anytime I had questions, he would personally see to it that I got answers.
-And he did just that.
+- Experience.
+The co-founder and lead trainer, Mike Bundrant, has been in the business for over 25 years and is very knowledgeable.
+He made it clear that anytime I had questions, he would see to it that I got answers.
+And he did!

-7. The assignments were experience-oriented and meaningful.
+- Experience-oriented and Meaningful.
 I learned how to use the techniques by doing them.
-I also enjoyed the “stealth missions” which showed me how to learn and apply NLP throughout the course of my normal day.
+The “stealth mission” required me to apply them throughout the course of my normal day and work.